AaronChou313/AaronChou313.github.io/README.md

 4. Select Branch: `master` and folder: `/ (root)`
 5. Your website will be available at `https://your-github-username.github.io`

+## Demo
+Check out the live demo to see how the website looks and functions: [aaronchou313.github.io](https://aaronchou313.github.io)

+## Responsive Design
+This website supports responsive design and can be accessed normally on mobile devices.
+However, for the best viewing experience, we recommend accessing it on a PC.

 ## Customization Guide

 ### Configuration Files